exercism/automated-tests/docs/interface.md

 ## Debugging

-The contents of `stdout` and `stderr` from each run will be persisted into files that can be viewed later.
+The contents of `stdout` and `stderr` from each run will be stored in files that can be viewed later.

 You may write an `report.out` file that contains debugging information you want to later view.